MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/create-lease-group.md

 ## Associate a book to a lease group

-After creating the lease groups, books can be assigned to each group.
-When you create a lease and assigns it to a lease group, the system will create a set of schedules for each book associated to that lease group.
+After create lease groups, you can assign books to each group.
+When you create a lease and assign it to a lease group, the system will create a set of schedules for each book that's associated with that lease group.

 1. To add books to a group, open the **Lease group** page (**Asset leasing > Setup > Lease group**).
 2. Select a lease group, and then click the **Books** button.